hlascelles/karina_personal_website/_posts/kitchen/2014-02-04-wild-garlic-pesto-pasta.md

 * Start boiling the pasta in a pot of salty water.
 * Toast pine nuts in a small clean frying pan.
 * Roughly chop the wild garlic leaves.
 Grate the Parmesan.
 Zest the lemon.
 * In a bowl, combine wild garlic leaves, Parmesan, lemon zest, olive oil and toasted pine nuts.
-Add a splash of lemon juice.
+Add 10g of lemon juice.
 Hand blender the pesto.
-Taste to adjust acidity with more lemon juice.
+Taste and adjust acidity (lemon juice).
-* Once the pasta is ready, drain it over a mug (to reserve some pasta water) and mix it with the pesto.
-Add a bit of pasta water if needed to reach a pesto-like consistency.
+* Once the pasta is ready, place a mug in the sink before draining the pasta (to reserve some pasta water, in case it will be needed to reach a pesto-like consistency) and mix it with the pesto.
 * Serve topped with a chunk of mozzarella or a ball of burrata.